 Meet the team

-We are a small team of scientists and software engineers offering blockchain science consulting services.
+We are a team of scientists and engineers researching and implementing blockchain protocols.

 Shresth Agrawal